AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/change-status-in-sfdc-campaign.md

 ---
 # Change Status in SFDC Campaign {#change-status-in-sfdc-campaign}

+This flow step allows you to change the Salesforce campaign member status of leads.

 >[!NOTE]
 >
 >Only available when integrated with Salesforce.

-## Overview {#overview}

-This flow step allows you to change the Salesforce campaign member status of leads.

 If a lead does not exist in Salesforce or is not a member of the campaign yet, it will automatically be synced and added to the Salesforce campaign with the appropriate status.